nvth/root-me/web-client/javascript-source/js-src.md

 **System Vulnerabilities**: Javascript Source

-**Vulnerabilities Explaination** : Javascript using for login containt use name and password for access this system
+**Vulnerabilities Explaination** : Javascript using for login contain username and password for access this system

 **Previlege Escalation Vulnerabilities**: N/A